Nakło nad Notecią: History

 Nakło began to develop as a Pomeranian settlement by the middle of the 10th century.
 It was initially called Nakieł, and its name comes from the Old Polish word nakieł.
 The name morphed into Nakło in the 16th century.
 The town was first mentioned in 11th-century documents.
 Between 1109 and 1113 it fell to Duke Bolesław III Wrymouth of Poland.
 It received Magdeburg town rights in 1299.
 It was a royal town of the Polish Crown and a county seat located in the Kalisz Voivodeship in the Greater Poland Province.

 Nakło was annexed by the Kingdom of Prussia during the First Partition of Poland in 1772 and known by the German name Nakel.
 It began to develop significantly after the completion of the Bydgoszcz Canal, which connected the Vistula with the Noteć, Warta, and Oder rivers.
 After the defeat of Prussia in the Napoleonic War of the Fourth Coalition, Nakło became part of the Duchy of Warsaw in 1807.
 After the defeat of Napoleon Bonaparte in 1815, it was restored to Prussia in the Congress of Vienna as part of the autonomous Grand Duchy of Posen.
 One of the main escape routes for surviving insurgents of the Polish November Uprising from partitioned Poland to the Great Emigration led through the town.

 During the course of 19th-century industrialization, Nakło developed further after being connected with the Prussian Eastern Railway in 1851.
-It became part of the Prussian-led German Empire in 1871.
+It became part of the Prussian-led German Empire in 1871, and was the largest city, though not the capital, of Kreis Wirsitz.
+According to the 1910 census, the population of the town was 8,787, of whom 5,014 (57%) reported German as their sole mother tongue, while 3,662 (42%) reported Polish; the Jewish population was 306 (3.5%).

 After World War I, in 1918, Poland regained independence and many inhabitants joined the Greater Poland uprising (1918–19) with the aim to reintegrate the town with the reborn state.
 The town was captured by Polish insurgents on 1 January 1919, however, they were forced to withdraw in accordance with a Polish-German truce.
 The Germans then brought reinforcements to the town.
 In June 1919, American and British journalists visited the town, and the Germans tried to keep Poles away from the journalists.
 Local Polish craftsman Antoni Nadskakuła shouted a pro-Polish and pro-Allied slogan to the journalists, and was later lynched by the Germans in revenge, and his workshop was destroyed.
-The town was eventually restored to the Second Polish Republic according to the Treaty of Versailles.
+The town was eventually assigned to the Second Polish Republic according to the Treaty of Versailles.
 Within interwar Poland, it was administratively located in the Pomeranian Voivodeship.